The best local movers for Fargo to Akron moves

 - Akron’s population is about 51% greater than Fargo.

-- Akron's public transportation has a score of 5 out of 10 versus Fargo's lower score of 4.
+- Akron’s public transportation score of 5 out of 10 is higher than Fargo’s score of 4.

-- Akron has a bike-friendliness score 43 out of 100, which means it isn't as accessible to and safe for cyclists as Fargo, which has a score of 49 out of 100.
+- Akron has a bike-friendliness score of 43 out of 100, which means it isn’t as accessible or safe for cyclists as Fargo, which has a score of 49.

 - Akron is considered to be less safe than Fargo with a score of 50.39 vs Fargo’s 56.17.

-Other things to consider for your Fargo vs. Akron move
+Other things to consider for your Fargo to Akron move

 - Elevator reservation: Make sure to arrange elevator access in advance if your building requires reservations for moving.